 The active ingredient in turmeric is a phytonutrient called curcumin; it's in ginger too.
 There are numerous reports confirming its Cox-2 inhibitor properties.

 The best way to use turmeric is daily in your cooking.
-Using it with other known anti-inflammatory foods such as broad beans, unrefined wheat and peppadews turns it into powerful medicine.
+With other known anti-inflammatory foods such as broad beans, unrefined wheat and peppadews it turns them into powerful medicine.

 I think you'll agree that it is not particularly difficult to include any of the aforementioned of our 10 top anti-inflammatory foods in your diet; some like broad beans and kale you may have to grow yourself.